To all weekend warriors out there

 After seven days your brick should be dry and slightly dusty to the touch, this is good and means your brick is ready to be dress.
 With a dry, cheap four inch paint brush dust off your creation.

-These molds are made from strong flexible plastic and with proper cleaning and care can easily recover its cost.
+These molds are made from strong very strong rubber and with proper cleaning and care can easily recover its cost.
 Remember these molds will degrade faster if stored in the sun, after casting, please, wash thoroughly then store in a dark dry place.

 After you have cast and dressed ten bricks, go see how easy it is to install at this link .